National Retail Federation: Leadership

 In mid-March 2010, the NRF announced that Matt Shay, who had headed the International Franchise Association (IFA), would become NRF's president and CEO on May 10, 2010, replacing Tracy Mullin, who was retiring.
 Mullin joined NRF in 1976 and became president in 1993.
 Shay joined the IFA in 1993 and was named president in 2004 and chief executive in 2007.

-During his time at the helm, Shay is credited with doubling the organization's revenue.
-The largest revenue source, conferences and conventions like the Big Show and Shop.org, increased by nearly two and a half times, and its net assets have quadrupled, according to information provided to Retail Dive from the NRF.
-The organization's membership base has grown up to 18,000 retailers today, many of which are small businesses.
-Shay also notably brought on Walmart in 2013 after decades of courting.
+The organization's revenue doubled under Shay, with its largest revenue source—conferences and conventions, including the Big Show and Shop.org—growing by nearly two and a half times.
+According to data provided to Retail Dive by the National Retail Federation (NRF), the organization's net assets have quadrupled.
+NRF membership has thousands of companies as members, including a mix of retailers, industry partners, and small businesses.
+In 2013, Shay was instrumental in securing Walmart as a member after years of engagement efforts.

 Retail sales

-The National Retail Federation releases figures on the sales for each Thanksgiving weekend.
-In 2018, the NRF projected that retail industry sales will grow between 3.8 and 4.4 percent over 2017.
-In 2019, the NRF projected that retail industry sales will grow between 3.8 and 4.4 percent over 2018.